Animals That Start With K are some of the most fascinating creatures in the world.

 16. King Mackerel

-The King Mackerel is a type of fish that belongs to the Scombridae family, known for its speed and power.
-They are found in the warm waters of the western Atlantic Ocean, from Massachusetts to Brazil.
+The King Mackerel is a fish of the Scombridae family known for its speed and power.
+It is found in the warm waters of the western Atlantic Ocean, from Massachusetts to Brazil.
 King Mackerels can grow up to 6 feet in length and weigh up to 60 pounds.

 These Animals That Start With K have an elongated body, bluish-green on top with silver sides, and a white belly.
 Their diet consists of smaller fish and squid.
 King Mackerels are popular game fish, and they are also harvested commercially for their meat.